Pro Bowl: Blackout policy

 Prior to 2015, the Pro Bowl was still subject to the NFL's blackout policies, requiring the game to be blacked out within 75 mi of the stadium site if the game does not sell out all of the stadium's seats.
-However, with the lifting of the NFL's blackout rules in 2015, the game can be shown within the host stadium regardless of attendance.
+However, with the lifting of the NFL's blackout rules in 2015, the game could be shown within the host stadium regardless of attendance.

 Criticism

 Quality

-For decades, the Pro Bowl has been criticized as a glamour event more than a football game.
+For decades, the Pro Bowl had been criticized as a glamour event more than a football game.
 This is due to the voluntary nature of the game, the arbitrary voting process, and the fear of player injury.

-While players are financially compensated for participating in the Pro Bowl, for a star player, the pay can be less than 1% of their salary.
-Many star players have excused themselves from participation over the years, meaning that the very best players are not necessarily featured.
+While players were financially compensated for participating in the Pro Bowl, for a star player, the pay could have been less than 1% of their salary.
+Many star players had excused themselves from participation over the years, meaning that the very best players were not necessarily featured.
 Not having the best players in the Pro Bowl was exacerbated by the introduction of fan voting (see section below).

-Another criticism of the game is that the players—particularly on defense—are not competing at the same level of intensity as they would during the regular season or the playoffs.
+Another criticism of the game was that the players—particularly on defense—were not competing at the same level of intensity as they would during the regular season or the playoffs.
 This is because player injury plays a much greater part in a team's success in the NFL as compared to the other major American sports.
 For this reason, unlike the NBA, NHL, and MLB (which host their all-star events as a mid-season break), the Pro Bowl was historically held after the completion of the season and playoffs.
 This means that a player injured in the Pro Bowl would have at least six months to rehab before the next season begins.
 However, starting in 2010, the Pro Bowl was moved from the week after the Super Bowl to the week before it.
 Because of the above-noted fear of injury, players from the two teams participating in the Super Bowl were banned from participation, thus increasing the absence of star players.